originally posted on Concept Hub

 I have done this with several companies and I have found FTP files saved, links to Intranets and RFPs.
 I have discovered teams of people using delicious for collaborative research and I have been able to tap into what they are searching for.
 In short, I have been able to tap into an organization’s intellectual property simply through a few searches in Delicious.

-Today many organizations have delegated social media as a project that belongs in the marketing and communications departments.
+Today many organizations have delegated social media as a project that belongs to the marketing and communications departments.
 I argue that it belongs equally in the departments of Human Resources and Training.

 This past month Ariel Silverstone provided a fascinating presentation for the TAG Enterprise 2.0 society regarding the realities of blocking social media.
 Consider if the Iranian government could not block social media efforts, how can any organization think they could control social media activity.